 Who knows what inner demons drove Rona?
 Most people of faith are content to live their own truth, or at least, only evangelise to the consenting.

-However, some do insist on bedevilling the indifferent and worse, a very few, Rona among them, possess sufficient conceit to presume righteousness is only found in their own reflection.
+However, some do insist on bedevilling the indifferent.
+Worse, some, Rona among them, possess sufficient conceit to presume righteousness is only found in their own reflection.

-However, Rona eventually experienced being on the receiving end of bigotry such as her own.
+However, Rona eventually experienced being on the receiving end of bigotry like her own.

 The formerly very protestant crusader converted to Catholicism in 2006.
 Her former adherents were aghast.

-If there’s anyone zealots hate more than unbelievers, it’s people who believe similarly but differently.
+If there is anyone zealots hate more than unbelievers, it’s people who believe similarly but differently.
 Phrases not heard since the Reformation were thrown around with glorious abandon.

-Aged in her mid-nineties, Rona has given up politics to focus on her own salvation, and I believe still lives at Narangba, although someone has killed her off on ancestry.com.
+Aged in her mid-nineties, Rona Joyner has given up politics to focus on her own salvation.
+I believe she still lives outside Brisbane at Narangba, although someone has killed her off on ancestry.com.

 We must not ignore the moral crusaders

-Or to forget that uni students we knew may not have contracted AIDS had not Joh’s thugs crowbarred condom machines from campus walls.
+Or to forget that uni students we knew may not have contracted AIDS had not Joh Bjelke-Petersen’s thugs crowbarred condom machines from campus walls.